 Have visited Glen Moray on several ocassions since 2004.
 When I visited the distillery in 2011, all tours for the day were booked, but I was able to have samples of the main range of whiskies.

 From 2012 I have regularly filled my own bottle from a bourbon cask for £45.
-At a visit during the 2013 Speyside Festival for a premium tour/tasting a vast range of samples was produced (see blog).
+At a visit during the 2013 Speyside Festival for a premium tour/tasting a vast range of samples were produced (see blog).

 Another November, another bottle to fill - Chenin Blanc cask this time.